spaceexpanse/metaverse/Src/Plugin/TransX/Doc/TransX readme.txt

 Installing
 ----------

-Copy the enclosed dll file into the modules/plugin directory of your Orbiter installation.
-Select the module on the Modules tab of the Orbiter Launchpad, and activate it.
+Copy the enclosed dll file into the modules/plugin directory of your SpaceXpanse installation.
+Select the module on the Modules tab of the SpaceXpanse Launchpad, and activate it.

 To start the module, either select the MFD from the onscreen menu, or use Shift-J to select it.